karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ### Cons
 - There is actually no problem, but as we add more declarations, there are also more things we have to remember when creating and using an HttpClient.
 In scenario 5, we will see how we can simplify this whole process.

-# **Scenario 4.1: Create a static or singleton HttpClient instance with PooledConnectionLifetime and**
+# **Scenario 4.1: Create a static or singleton HttpClient instance with PooledConnectionLifetime and re-use it**

 > This is scenario 4.1, not scenario 5.
 > Why?
 Because this is exactly the same as scenario 4, but with a slight modification that I think it is worth mentioning.